mdozmorov/Aging/data/README.md

 - `Supplemental_TableLegends.txt` - headers of the supplemental tables

-The most useful at the momemt are Supplemental Tables 2-3 (MSCs CpGs) and 4-5 (blood CpGs), processed into BED files with `make`.
+The most useful at the moment are Supplemental Tables 2-3 (MSCs CpGs) and 4-5 (blood CpGs), processed into BED files with `make`.
 But there's more, about twin age-methylation differences.

+### `Florath`

+Illumina 450K.
+BED coordinates: 119 up, 43 dn, 162 total.

+Table 2 from Florath et al., [“Cross-Sectional and Longitudinal Changes in DNA Methylation with Age.”](http://hmg.oxfordjournals.org/content/23/5/1186.long), 162 differentially methylated CpG sites for age with Bonferroni-corrected statistical significance (P < 2.5 × 10-4)

 ### `genes/GenAge`